codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a careful wolf?
-Aware wolf.
+Have you heard about the owl sanctuary job opening?
+It’s all night shifts but they’re all a hoot over there.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. FM Synthesizer
+ 1. Heartbleed
- 2. Programmable Sound Generator (PSG)
+ 2. Bashbug
- 3. PCM Sampler
+ 3. Stagefright
- 4. ADPCM Sampler
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Shellshock
 </details>